 This company's singular vision focuses on Hispanic audiences.
 Univision Communications is the leading Spanish-language broadcaster in the US with a portfolio of television and radio operations.
 It runs the top-rated Univision network, carried by more than 1,400 broadcast and cable affiliates, as well as sister networks TeleFutura and Galavisión.
 The company also owns and operates about 60 local broadcast TV stations.
-Its Univision Radio division boasts about 70 stations.
-In addition to traditional broadcasting, the company distributes content online.
+Its Univision Radio division boasts about 67 stations.
+Univision also distributes content online.
 Founded in 1961 as Spanish International Network, Univision is controlled by a group of private investment firms led by TPG Capital and Thomas H. Lee Partners.

 In the larger picture of US television broadcasting, Univision's flagship network regularly tallies enough viewers to rank right behind the four major networks.
 That fact not only speaks to Univision's success in airing successful programming but also illustrates the size of the Spanish-speaking audience in America.

 With its growing size and affluence, this demographic is also becoming increasingly valuable to marketers, which in turn has made advertising on Univision an important part of mass media ad campaigns.
 Univision depends on commercial advertising for the lion's share of its sales.
 It also generates revenue from carriage fees paid by cable TV system operators.